 - ICANN – Internet Corporation for Assigned Names and Numbers official website.

 - WHOIS – Look up domain name registrant details (i.e. who owns the domain name.)

 - GoDaddy – Domain registrar services, domain auctions, expired domain backorders, etc.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.

-Did you enjoy this article?
-If so, please use the links below to share this page with anyone who can benefit from WordPress.
+Did you find this post useful?
+If so, please use the links below to share this information with others who could benefit from learning about WordPress.